Car accidents happen more often than you might expect in Texas.

 When an accident happens which involves an uninsured or underinsured motorist, uninsured or underinsured coverage can become extremely important.

 Seeking Compensation When You Have Uninsured or Underinsured Motorist Coverage

 If you were hit by an uninsured driver, you may be able to obtain compensation from your own insurance company if you have uninsured motorist coverage.

 We’ll explain the difference between uninsured and underinsured coverage.

 Uninsured versus underinsured motorist coverage will cover you if you are injured in a crash caused by someone without insurance.

 On the other hand, underinsured motorist coverage can cover you if you are injured in a crash caused by someone with the appropriate minimum insurance coverage when that person’s liability coverage is not sufficient to compensate you for your losses.

-Making a Claim When the At-Fault Driver is an Underinsured Motorist
+Making a Claim When the At-Fault Driver is a Texas Uninsured Motorist

 Contact a Skilled Texas Car Accident Attorney

 Were you injured in a collision caused by an uninsured driver?
-A Texas car accident attorney can help.
+A Texas car accident lawyer can help.